rayrwang/kine/README.md

 - Spear elytra
 - Mace fall
 - Kill aura
+	- Takes into account number of enemies (spam for more, cooldown for fewer)
 - Activate elytra if fall (could be annoying)
 - Warning sounds
 - More settings for enabling/disabling & finer control